The Benefits and Drawbacks of Black-Box Penetration Testing

 Black-Box Penetration Testing’s Drawbacks

 You won’t get a thorough analysis of your code or internal systems through a black-box penetration test.
 If vulnerabilities are found during a black-box pentest, the target likely has a poorly constructed security system.
-A black-box pen test, on the other hand, provides no assurance that the target is safe.
+A black-box pen test, on the other hand, does not assure that the target is safe.
 The intended victim may still be struggling with problems deep inside.